BolajiAyodeji/netty-finder/README.md

 </div>

-This script checks a Nigerian Telephone number and detects which network it belongs to
+Checks a Nigerian telephone number and detects which network it belongs to

 <div align="center>